mwangdakota/pages-uswds-jekyll/pages/resources/awardees/phase-1/apply.md

 ## Administrative and financial capability reviews

-- At the start of your Phase I award, review [important information to know](http://www.nsf.gov/bfa/dias/caar/sbirrev.jsp) regarding Phase II SBIR/STTR administrative and financial capability reviews.
+- If your Phase II proposal is considered potentially meritorious for funding, you will be required to undergo an [administrative and financial capability review]((http://www.nsf.gov/bfa/dias/caar/sbirrev.jsp) in the latter stages of the Phase II review process
 - [These videos](https://www.youtube.com/playlist?list=PLGhBP1C7iCOmI1p5UtqYCXzmUL9SzSApv) also explain the review processes and how to prepare for them.

 ## Proposal contents